mgardenswartz/aviary-gazebo-harmonic-sitl/README.md

 > [!'NOTE']
 > These instructions require a Docker container with Ubuntu 22.04 and ROS 2 Humble installed.
-> These instructions include scripts that outside Docker that are Linux only.
+> These instructions include scripts that run outside Docker that are Linux only.
 Mac and Windows are not supported (unless you want to write the bash scripts over again).

 ## Building the sim environment